Skip to Main Content

 Key takeaways

-Naturally, you want to make a nice profit on your home when you sell it.
-But beware a bite in your earnings when tax day rolls around: the capital gains tax.
+Naturally, when you sell your home you hope to make a nice profit.
+But beware a bite in your earnings when tax day rolls around: the federal capital gains tax.
 If your home has substantially increased in value, you could be liable for a substantial sum when you pay your annual income tax.

 Fortunately, there are ways to avoid or reduce the capital gains tax on a home sale to keep as much profit in your pocket as possible.
 Here’s everything you need to know.